 Dr. Björn S Hardarson qualified with a BSc in Geology at the University of Iceland and completed his PhD at Edinburgh University in the early nineties.
 He stayed on at Edinburgh University for 15 years, mostly doing research in igneous geochemistry and tectonics relating to mantle plumes, in particular the Iceland plume.
 Two years were undertaken at the Scottish Universities Environmental Research Centre at Glasgow University working on Argon-Argon dating.

-Björn moved back to his second home in Scotland a couple of years ago and now lives in Balnakeil Craft Village near Durness in NW Sutherland with his partner, artist Ishbel Macdonald.
+Björn moved back to his second home in Scotland a few of years ago and now stays in Balnakeil Craft Village near Durness in NW Sutherland with his partner, artist Ishbel Macdonald.

 Microscopes at Durness Deep Time